zenakent/Pit-s-Car-Accessories/thingsToDO.md

 add csrf protection to fields
-add success fields for successfully buying something momentarily add credit card transactions add password reset radio buttons = if this is selected. do this. research that
+add success fields for successfully buying something -- done momentarily add credit card transactions add password reset -- done radio buttons = if this is selected. do this. research that

 sessions are impleted so even though somehow a person grabbed a users cookie.